davidmalcolm/2017-cauldron-talk/source/index.rst

 The C FE does better::

   test.c: In function ‘caller’:
   test.c:5:25: warning: passing argument 2 of ‘callee’ makes pointer from integer without a cast [-Wint-conversion]
      return callee (first, second, third);
                            ^~~~~~
   test.c:1:12: note: expected ‘const char *’ but argument is of type ‘int’ extern int callee (int one, const char *two, float three);
               ^~~~~~

-Note how the C FE has correctly highlighted the bogus arg at the callsite (this is due to the `vec<location_t>` passed around when the call is created)
+* C FE correctly highlights the bogus arg at the callsite (due to the `vec<location_t>` workaround)

-Like the C++ frontend, it doesn't underline the pertinent parameter at the decl of the callee.
+* Like the C++ frontend, it doesn't underline the pertinent parameter at the decl of the callee.

 .. nextslide::
    :increment: